 \subsection{RiSAWOZ}

-{\em The RiSAWOZ experiments shows that contextual semantic parsing delivers better accuracy that the state-of-the-art on the original data sets, and even more so for translated data sets because it is more robust to translation errors.}
+{\em The RiSAWOZ experiments shows that contextual semantic parsing delivers better accuracy than the state of the art on the original data sets; it is even more significant for translated data sets because it is more robust to translation errors.}

 BART-CSP improves the state of the art by 10.7\% on JGA to 76.9\% for the original Chinese data set.
 It provides an even greater improvement on the translated data sets: by 32.4\% to 68.6\% and by 42.5\% to 65.9\% on the automatically translated English and German data sets, respectively.